Home > Bags > Clutches + Pouches > Rolled Clutch with Monogram

 A solid exterior and patterned lining is the perfect combination to set off the cool monogram on the front flap.
 Although that monogram is optional, it is a striking embellishment that personalizes the pouch.
-We used a built-in monogram option on the Janome Horizon Quilt Maker Memory Craft 15000.
+We used a built-in monogram option on the Janome Horizon Quilt Maker Memory Craft 15000 – monogramming is standard on many of the Janome top-of-the-line sewing/embroidery models.

 In order for the signature roll to take shape, you must start with crisp panels.
 Two layers of mid-weight fusible interfacing (stabilizing both the exterior and the lining) provide this.
 Once the side panel ovals are stitched into position, the flap comes down, completing the roll.
 A magnetic snap holds it shut.

 A traditional French binding finishes the raw edges of all three layered panels.
 We provide steps within the instructions below as well as a link to our full Bias Binding tutorial if you are new to the technique.

 If you’re a Janome enthusiast as we are, you know the stitch precision of Janome’s machine embroidery is unrivaled in the industry.
 It’s mesmerizing to watch the design form right before your eyes.
 Thread art in action.
-Visit a Janome dealer for a test stitch of the Janome Horizon Quilt Maker Memory Craft 15000 or their new Continental M17 to see for yourself.
+Visit a Janome dealer for a test stitch on the new Continental M17 to see for yourself.

 Your fabric selection gives this bag its ultimate style – from a casual flair to every day polish to evening elegance.
 With all those choices, you might need to make more than one!